 Effective ED Hand-Offs

-For Hospitalists, Emergency Physicians, PA’s and NP’s – 3 hours
+For Hospitalists, Emergency Physicians, APP’s – 3 hours

 This class is devoted to addressing ED Hand-Offs or Transitions of Care, focusing on the high-risk transfer of responsibility from the Emergency Department Physician to the Inpatient Hospitalist.
 The class provides all the training necessary to provide Effective ED Hand-Offs and improve patient safety across the medical spectrum.
 Emphasis is placed on common handoff pitfalls, proper documentation, TJC standards and the interface with other hospital staff, including resident physicians.
 An important focus is effective communication between providers during a transition of care, as well as each provider’s own cognitive bias.